kenatiod/MUT/Understanding Machine Understanding.md

 The development of these novel benchmarks will be an iterative process, involving close collaboration with domain experts, researchers, and institutions.
 Pilot studies and feedback loops will be crucial for refining the benchmarks to ensure they effectively probe the intended capabilities.
 The evaluation metrics specified for each benchmark will provide a clear and consistent framework for interpreting results.

-Preliminary work and related studies that could inform the development of these novel benchmarks include research on pragmatic reasoning in NLP [](https://ai.meta.com/research/publications/are-natural-language-inference-models-imppressive-learning-implicature-and-presupposition/), figurative language processing [](https://arxiv.org/pdf/2403.12675.pdf), causal reasoning in AI [](https://www.sciencedirect.com/science/article/pii/S1364661323002607), and social cognition in human-robot interaction [](https://openreview.net/forum?id=3eFMnZ3N4J).
+Preliminary work and related studies that could inform the development of these novel benchmarks include research on pragmatic reasoning in NLP, figurative language processing, causal reasoning in AI, and social cognition in human-robot interaction.
 These works provide valuable insights and methodologies that can guide the design and validation of the proposed benchmarks.

 By combining well-established benchmarks with carefully designed novel evaluations, the MUTT aims to provide a comprehensive and rigorous assessment of machine understanding across multiple dimensions.
 This configuration will likely evolve as new research emerges and the capabilities of AI systems continue to advance, but it provides a solid foundation for pushing the boundaries of machine intelligence evaluation.

-#### F.3.x -- Testing Forgetting
+#### 5.3.10 -- Testing Forgetting

-To address the challenges presented in F.1.x, the MUTT proposes a novel benchmark for evaluating intentional forgetting capabilities in AI systems: the Targeted Forgetting Assessment (TFA).
+To address the challenges presented in 5.1.10, the MUTT proposes a novel benchmark for evaluating intentional forgetting capabilities in AI systems: the Targeted Forgetting Assessment (TFA).
 The TFA is designed to probe an AI's ability to selectively remove specific data points or concepts from its knowledge base, while preserving the integrity and performance of its overall understanding.The TFA benchmark consists of three key components:

 1. Data Removal Requests: The AI system is presented with a series of targeted data removal requests, specifying particular data points, entities, or concepts to be "forgotten".
 These requests simulate real-world scenarios such as user data deletion petitions or the identification of erroneous/biased information.
 2. Forgetting Efficiency Metrics: The computational efficiency of the AI's forgetting process is evaluated, measuring the time and resources required to update the model to remove the targeted data.
 This assesses the practicality of the forgetting mechanism for real-time, scalable deployment.